chetanbg1/cbgwork1/README.md

 //many threads can run concurrently
 // threads in program exist in common memory sapce, so shares the same data and code

+Java Synchronization is used to make sure by some synchronization method that only one thread can access the resource at a given point in time.

+Our systems are working in a multithreading environment that becomes an important part for OS to provide better utilization of resources.
+The process of running two or more parts of the program simultaneously is known as Multithreading.
+A program is a set of instructions in which multiple processes are running and within a process, multiple threads are working.
+Threads are nothing but lightweight processes.

+1. Process Synchronization in Java
+Process Synchronization is a technique used to coordinate the execution of multiple processes.
+It ensures that the shared resources are safe and in order.

+2. Thread Synchronization in Java
+Thread Synchronization is used to coordinate and ordering of the execution of the threads in a multi-threaded program.
+There are two types of thread synchronization are mentioned below:

+Mutual Exclusive
+	Mutual Exclusive helps keep threads from interfering with one another while sharing data.
+There are three types of Mutual Exclusive mentioned below:
+	Synchronized method.
+	Synchronized block.
+	Static synchronization.
+	Cooperation (Inter-thread communication in Java)

 //Main thread
 //when a stand alone apllication us run. a user thread is automatically created to execute the main() method of
 // the application-- called main thread